Loxapine: Mechanism of action

+having antidepressants properties, through being metabolized into Amoxapine while retaining significant antipsychotic properties.

-Use as an Inhaled Agitation Medication
+Use as an inhaled agitation medication

 Loxapine has a relatively strong safety profile compared to similar antipsychotic drugs, such as quetiapine, olanzapine, and clozapine, with a relatively lower incidence of metabolic side-effects (although higher extrapyramial side-effects).
 Given its strong safety profile and speed/efficacy when given intramuscularly for acute agitation, an inhaled version of the drug (Adasuve) has been developed to be applied nasally for agitated patients needing to be rapidly de-escalated.

 Pharmacokinetics

 Loxapine is metabolized to amoxapine, as well as its 8-hydroxy metabolite (8-hydroxyloxapine).
 Amoxapine is further metabolized to its 8-hydroxy metabolite (8-hydroxyamoxapine), which is also found in the blood of people taking loxapine.
 At steady-state after taking loxapine by mouth, the relative amounts of loxapine and its metabolites in the blood is as follows: 8-hydroxyloxapine > 8-hydroxyamoxapine > loxapine.

 The pharmacokinetics of loxapine change depending on how it is given.
 Intramuscular injections of loxapine lead to higher blood levels and area under the curve of loxapine than when it is taken by mouth.